What is Spasticity in MS

 Aquatic therapy, such as gentle exercises in a swimming pool.
 The natural buoyancy of the water allows you to exercise without as much effort.

-If you incorporate exercise and stretches into your daily routine and follow an evidence-based OMS lifestyle you may be able to reduce the effects of spasticity without needing medication.
+If you incorporate exercise and stretches into your daily routine and follow an evidence-based Overcoming MS lifestyle you may be able to reduce the effects of spasticity without needing medication.
 But many people with MS use medication to help improve their symptoms, such as Baclofen or CBD oil.

 What are the next steps?